 23-24 June 1911 Flooding

 36 hour downpour deposited 110mm of rain in Upper Weardale.
 Extensive flooding in Northumberland and Durham.
+This took place early in one of the best summers that the UK has ever experienced.

 10-12 January 1913 Snowfall